Quantum anomalous Hall phases in gated rhombohedral graphene: Numerical simulations

 \section{Numerical simulations}

 We illustrate the theoretical results presented in Theorems \ref{thm:gap} and \ref{thm:class} by a number of numerical simulations.

-\paragraph{Bulk spectrum simulations.} We start with cross sections of the rotationally invariant bulk spectrum of the 5-layer system \eqref{eq:HB} (involving diagonalization of $10\times10$ matrices performed in Matlab) in Figure \ref{fig:5-layer_bulk} for various values of $u$ assuming a fixed coupling constant normalized to $\gamma = 1$.
+\paragraph{Bulk spectrum simulations.} We start with cross sections of the rotationally invariant bulk spectrum of the 5-layer system \eqref{eq:HB} (involving diagonalization of $10\times10$ matrices performed in MATLAB) in Figure \ref{fig:5-layer_bulk} for various values of $u$ assuming a fixed coupling constant normalized to $\gamma = 1$.
 For the low-potential (relative to $\gamma$) case we recover the band structure noted in \cite{zhang2011spontaneous} for tri-layers which exhibits two minima (maxima) in the bands closest to $E = 0$.
 In the high-potential case, we recover the pattern discussed in \cite{bal2022multiscale} where for $m$ layers, $m$ minima (maxima) are observed in the bands closest to $E = 0$ and the distance from $E = 0$ scales as $(\gamma/u)^{2l}$ for $l = \{1, ..., \lceil m/2\rceil\}$.
-For intermediate values of $u$, we observe an intermediate number of minima close to $E = 0$.
-Importantly, the size of the global band gap scales proportional to $(\gamma/u)^{2m}$ for $u$ sufficiently large as described in \cite{bal2022multiscale} so that the global gap can be arbitrarily small as $u, m \to \infty$, even if they are guaranteed to remain positive by Theorem \ref{thm:gap}.
+For intermediate values of $u$, we observe an intermediate number of minima close to $E = 0$ which varies from 2 to $m$ as $u$ increases.
+Importantly, the size of the global band gap scales proportional to $(\gamma/u)^{2m}$ for $u$ sufficiently large as described in \cite{bal2022multiscale} so that the global gap can be arbitrarily small as $u, m \to \infty$, even if the gap is guaranteed to exist by Theorem \ref{thm:gap}.
 This is illustrated in Figure \ref{fig:5-layer_bulk}(d) where the gap is barely discernible for the highest $|\bk|$ at which a minimum occurs.